Airlines plan furloughs; Air New Zealand sees smaller carrier in a year | MarketScreener

 In Australia, Virgin Australia Holdings Ltd is seeking a government loan of A$1.4 billion ($863 million) to help it weather the coronavirus crisis, a person with knowledge of the matter said on Tuesday.

-The loan package would allow the government to take an ownership stake in Australia's second-largest airline if it was unable to repay the loan in two to three years and is part of a broader request for A$5 billion of airline industry aid, said the source, who was not authorised to speak with media.
+The loan package would allow the government to take an ownership stake in Australia's second-largest airline if it was unable to repay the loan in two to three years and is part of a broader request for A$5 billion of airline industry aid, said the source, who was not authorized to speak with media.

 Virgin said it was in talks with the government about industry aid if the crisis was prolonged but did not provide details of its request.